yugn27/ioshelp/_posts/2018-09-25-Exam-Preparation.md

 - Xcode 10 is latest IDE for Apple dev
 - macOS High Sierra 10.13
 - macOS Mojave 10.14
+- The UIKit framework is used to develop application’s user interface for iOS.

 ### Swift